Austrian Social Democrats drop ban on coalitions with far right

-VIENNA Austria's ruling Social Democrats have dropped a 30-year ban on allying with the far right, saying on Wednesday they would be prepared to enter a coalition with anyone on certain terms.
+VIENNA (Reuters) - Austria's ruling Social Democrats have dropped a 30-year ban on allying with the far right, saying on Wednesday they would be prepared to enter a coalition with anyone on certain terms.

 After a party leadership meeting, Chancellor Christian Kern presented a "values compass" of principles that his Social Democrats (SPO) would require of any future coalition partner.